 The opportunity review phase is where scientists generally stand out in the entrepreneurship process.
 The opportunity review is when the analytical assessment of the opportunity that was recognized occurs.
 During this stage, an entrepreneur must assess potential strategies and business models as well as conduct market and economic analyses in order to establish an answer to the question: Can I bring this idea to market in an economically successful way?

 Next, it is time to construct a business plan, a concept any MBA student knows all too well!
 A good business plan will answer several key questions: What is the market for my good or service?
 What does the market need and/or want?
 Who are my competitors?
 How will I create and sustain a competitive advantage?
 Is my product or service distinct and unique?
 If you are a “me too” enterprise, meaning that you are simply imitating another business’s product or service, then you will only be able to do as well as the firm your imitating, never better.
-To be better, you must differentiate yourself in some way such as differentiation by price, value, features and benefits, guarantee, location, retail availability, or specialization, and for this, you need help from professionals, like the ones at Salesforce.
+To be better, you must differentiate yourself in some way such as differentiation by price, value, features and benefits, guarantee, location, retail availability, or specialization.

 Other questions to consider during the assessment phase: What are the intellectual property implications of your core idea?
 Do you plan to trademark, copyright, or have proprietary information?
 Are you going to be able to get the start-up capital to trademark or copyright without divulging the uniqueness of the company?